 One of the best parts about Hidden Valley is the concentration of harder climbs and easier climbs all mixed together.
 Mom and Dad can take turns on their projects, while kiddos can run laps on the warm-ups – or vice versa, depending on how strong your kids are!!!
 The only area that doesn’t offer much for the 5.9 and under crowd is the Falcon Wall.
 Outside of that, it’s a safe bet that any area you pick will make everyone in your crew happy, regardless of their climbing level.
 And if not, just pack up and migrate farther down the cliff til you find what you want!

 Overall, Hidden Valley is a wonderful resource, and I’m very thankful for all the work put in by the CCC to secure access for us!
 Is the rock as good as the New?
 Heck no!
 But truly, not many areas are!!!
 That said, there is one thing that Hidden Valley boasts that the New River Gorge cannot – high elevation. (“High” being relative to the Southeast, that is.)
 The crag sits close to 4000′, and as mentioned in the camping section, is significantly cooler than surrounding areas.
 We have had very pleasant weekends there in August, while the rest of the Southeast is still sweating their you-know-whats off at the New and the Red!
 Another plus for that higher altitude for families – no poison ivy!!!
 Your kids can explore without constant parental reminders of “leaves of three, let them be.”

 Psyched and ready to plan your next family climbing trip for Hidden Valley?
-Stay tuned for specific route recommendations, starting with 5.10 and Unders happening next week!
+Check out these posts for specific route recommendations for your grade of choice!